clottman/cassey-on-eleventy/pages/casseygram-hub.md

 This page is a work-in-progress.
 I'm experimenting with using Sanity CMS to host images that appear here.

-It's not as pretty as that other gram site, and it's not as social (DM me on twitter to comment, for now, I guess, and if you want to 'like' a photo, smile at your screen) but it's all mine.
+It's not as pretty as that other gram site, and it's not as social (DM me on mastodon to comment, for now, I guess, and if you want to 'like' a photo, smile at your screen) but it's all mine.

 <ul class="casseygram-hub">
 {%- for item in pagination.items %}